Preparing for hip replacement surgery

-Surgery can be unnerving, no matter how simple it is expected to be.
-But the more informed you are about the process, the easier it will be for you to prepare for your recovery.
+Surgery can be unnerving, no matter how straightforward it may seem.
+The more informed you are about the process, the easier it will be for you to prepare for your surgery and recovery.
+Regardless of the type of hip replacement surgery you’re having, you’ll want to prepare as thoroughly as you can to achieve the best outcome.
+These steps are appropriate for all kinds of hip replacement surgery, including robot-assisted hip replacement.

 Your preoperative testing will be scheduled within 30 days of your surgery.
-Your testing will include a medical evaluation, blood samples, electrocardiogram, stress test, chest X-ray and urine sample.
+Your testing may include a medical evaluation, blood samples, electrocardiogram, stress test, chest x-ray, and urine sample.
 The tests will tell us if your body is ready for surgery or if you have any conditions that may need special attention before moving forward.

 • Advance directives